Stay in Touch

 McDonald's revenue comes from rent, royalties and sales in the company operated franchisee restaurants.

-With McDonald's over 13,000 branches in the US alone and over 38,000 in the world, kids get their see their new company in action wherever they go.
+With McDonald's over 13,000 branches in the US alone and over 38,000 in the world, kids get to see their new company in action wherever they go.

 Gearhead kids with a passion for anything on four wheels will love owning a piece of the General Motors Company.